ARGUMENTATION 1: DEFINITIONS

 A new vision of argumentation as discourse orientation has been developed in the semantic theory of Argumentation within Language.

-Ancient rhetoric has been reshaped into a New Rhetoric.
-Dialectics has been revisited in relation to pragmatics and speech acts theories, and expanded into a powerful critical instrument within the Pragma-dialectic framework.
+Ancient rhetoric has been recast as New Rhetoric.
+Dialectics has been revisited in relation to pragmatics and speech act theories, and expanded into a powerful critical tool within the framework of Pragma-dialectic.

-The prospects of rhetoric and dialectic are now ubiquitous in contemporary studies and teaching programs on argumentation.
-The links between rhetoric, text linguistics and discourse analysis have been recognized and rearticulated.
+The perspectives of rhetoric and dialectics are now ubiquitous in contemporary studies and teaching programs on argumentation.
+The connections between rhetoric, textual linguistics and discourse analysis have been recognized and rearticulated.

-The spectacular results obtained in interaction analysis have opened the immense field of everyday conversational interactions as a specific investigation domain, where argument as “dispute” intertwines with argument as “good reason”.
+The spectacular results of interactions analysis have opened up the immense field of everyday conversational interactions as a specific domain of investigation, where argument as “dispute” intertwines with argument as “good reason”.

-The different theories of argumentation developed in the late twentieth century are based on different visions and definitions of their objects, methods and goals.
-Given this diversity, and the apparent and real discrepancies between definitions, there is a real temptation of synthesis, that is, to look for a definition which, while not trivial, will restore order, unity, simplicity and consensus.
+The various theories of argumentation developed in the late twentieth century are based on different visions and definitions of their objects, methods and goals.
+Given this diversity, and the apparent and real discrepancies between definitions, there is a real temptation of synthesize, that is, to look for a definition that, while not trivial, will restore order, unity, simplicity and consensus.

-Experience shows, however, that many new definitions meant to supplant older ones, merely add to the existing lists, thereby further aggravating the problem that they were intended to solve.
+Experience shows, however, that many new definitions intended to replace older ones, simply add to the existing lists, thereby exacerbating the problem that they were intended to solve.

-Another solution could be to start with things as they are, that is, to admit that the field of argumentation studies does not develop in the hypothetical-deductive style, starting from an overwhelming “master definition” and deriving its consequences, but rather in a more empirical, data driven, manner.
+Another solution could be to start with things as they are, that is, to admit that the field of argumentation studies does not develop in the hypothetical-deductive style of starting from an overwhelming “master definition” and deriving its consequences, but rather in a more empirical, data-driven, manner.

 1. Rhetorical argumentation, an instrument of persuasion

-Socrates considers and rejects rhetoric as an enterprise in social persuasion through speech.
-He shares this definition with his opponents, in particular with Gorgias:
+Socrates views and rejects rhetoric as an enterprise in social persuasion through speech.
+He shares this definition with his opponents, especially Gorgias:

 Gorgias — I’m referring to the ability to persuade by speeches judges in a law court, councilors in a council meeting, and assemblymen in an assembly or in any political gathering that might take place.
 (Plato, Gorgias, 452e; p.
 798)